Bibliotheca (Photius)

 The Bibliotheca (Βιβλιοθήκη) or Myriobiblos (Μυριόβιβλος, "Ten Thousand Books") was a ninth-century work of Byzantine Patriarch of Constantinople Photius, dedicated to his brother and composed of 279 reviews of books which he had read.

 Overview

-Bibliotheca was not meant to be used as a reference work, but was widely used as such in the 9th century, and is one of the first Byzantine works that could be called an encyclopedia.
+Bibliotheca was not meant to be a reference work, but was widely used as such in the 9th century, and is one of the first Byzantine works that could be called an encyclopedia.
 Reynolds and Wilson call it "a fascinating production, in which Photius shows himself the inventor of the book-review," and say its "280 sections... vary in length from a single sentence to several pages".
 The works he notes are mainly Christian and pagan authors from the 5th century BC to his own time in the 9th century AD.
 Almost half the books mentioned no longer survive.
 These would have disappeared in the Sack of Constantinople by the Fourth Crusade in 1204, in the final Fall of Constantinople to the Ottomans in 1453, or in the following centuries of Ottoman rule, during which wealth and literacy contracted dramatically in the subordinate Greek community.